arunkrishnamoorthy/ui5-excel-export/README.md

 |**Add Eslint configuration**<br>False|
 |**Enable Telemetry**<br>True|

-## exportexcel1
+## Export to Excel

-Export Excel
+This example has the code snippet for downloading the data to excel from the UI5 application using the class Spreadsheet.

 ### Starting the generated app

 - This app has been generated using the SAP Fiori tools - App Generator, as part of the SAP Fiori tools suite.
 In order to launch the generated app, simply run the following from the generated app root folder:

 ```
-    npm start
+    npm run start
 ```

 #### Pre-requisites:

 1. Active NodeJS LTS (Long Term Support) version and associated supported NPM version.
 (See https://nodejs.org)